Return to Ways to Help

 Cage Specifications and Plans

-While we appreciate the offers of bird cages and rabbit hutches, we simply cannot use them.
-They are not suitable for rehabilitating the wildlife, nor do they offer adequate protection from predators, such as snakes, raccoons, and weasels.
+While we greatly appreciate the offers of bird cages, rabbit hutches, etc. we sadly cannot use them.
+They may work great for pets, but are not suitable for rehabilitating wildlife and do not offer adequate protection from predators, such as snakes, raccoons, and weasels.

-Our cages are designed to provide a safe and secure enclosure for our wildlife, while allowing us easy access to feed and tend to the residents.
-The cages are also designed to prevent those ever-sharp teeth from making escape routes to premature freedom.
+Our cages are designed to provide a safe and secure enclosure for our wild patients, while allowing us easy access to feed and tend to the residents.
+The cages are also designed to prevent those ever-sharp teeth from creating escape routes to premature freedom.

 The materials we use are: